Civil Service Race Forum

 - act in an advisory role to the leadership of the Civil Service on issues and policies addressing racial diversity and equality

-The five principles of Civil Service Race Forum
+The five principles of the Civil Service Race Forum

 - We will be honest with ourselves, with our sponsors and champions and with our stakeholders.

-- We will do things once, so our efforts can be shared widely for local adaption and adoption.
+- We will do things once, so our efforts can be shared widely for local adaptation and adoption.

 - We will take an evidence-based approach and promote leading practice wherever it is found.